MaximeMonnier/Floppy-bird/README.md

 `const jump = -12;`

-To change the size of jump
+To change the size of the jump

-The game go more harder all five score points, do not forget to changes too in "add dificulty `line 163`" in `script.js`
+The game goes more harder all five score points, do not forget to change too in "add difficulty `line 163`" in `script.js`

+## Technologies used

+Object oriented javascript